-A visual inspection by a house stump expert can be made by scratching away the soil from the base of the stump (75mm to 100mm).
-This allows us to check its condition quite thoroughly.
-After checking each stump and inspecting other parts of your home, we can then advise you on whether restumping is required or when you should have your foundations checked again.
+A visual inspection by a house restump can be made by looking for signs of deterioration of the stumps and signs of cracking or movement inside with walls and floors.
+After checking stumps and inspecting other parts of your home, we can then advise you on whether restumping is required or when you should have your foundations checked again.

 Within your home the floors will need to levelled and crooked doors and windows may also need to levelled.
 After the initial cost of installing the new foundations, the amount of work needed to fix problems in your home (if any) are what may add to the price.
 This can be a lot of work, so restumping before commencing any renovations is important so not to have an inaccurate budget for new works.

 An old house in Melbourne may cost more if it is close to the ground, when compared to a home with easy access.
 So prices can vary greatly for the same number of stumps.
 A quote is always necessary.